UltraUnitilezer9909/Project-Eradication-DBV/README.md

 While enjoying a well-deserved lunch break, the scanner unexpectedly detects anomalous readings originating from a galaxy known as Ahzeos.
 Intrigued by this unforeseen development, the hunters analyze the data further, pinpointing a particular planet named Areoz as the source of the peculiar energy signatures.
 Realizing the significance of their discovery, they swiftly relay the information to the SIA and IEN headquarters.

 The commanding officers at both organizations recognize the urgency of the situation and issue a direct order: investigate the mysterious planet without delay.
-With renewed purpose, the hunters embark on a mission that will test their mettle and shape the course of the legendary saga unfolding before them.

 Bound by the weight of destiny, the hunters set their course for Areoz, determined to uncover the truth hidden within its enigmatic depths.
 They brace themselves for the unknown, fully aware that their journey will bring them face to face with the formidable Ahrazxia and her legion of Xians.